mworks-proj/Evernode-Deploy-Monitor/README.md

 *source, and destination accounts can be one of your evernode accounts or a unique address of your choice.*
 *and the EVR destinaton account, can be an exchange as tag is supported.*

-This script cycles through your "accounts", gets their EVR balance and if its above the `minimum_evr_transfer` value set in .env file it sends all of the EVR balance to your first EVR account.
+This script cycles through your all "accounts" depending on `reputation_transfer` setting, it gets their EVR balance and if its above the `minimum_evr_transfer` value set in .env file it sends all of the EVR balance to your first EVR account.

 and depending on `xah_transfer="false"` will depeend if it will also check and transfer XAH funds to. where it will leave `xah_transfer_reserve=10` amunt on the account for reserve